General · · 27 min read

 What is the Naturalization Process and How Does it Work?

-The naturalization process can feel overwhelming, but it is a structured journey that consists of several key steps:
+The naturalization process can feel overwhelming, but it is a structured journey that consists of several steps:

 1. Determining eligibility